openedx/codejail-service/docs/deployment.rst

 * Select a UID and GID for the webapp user: ``python3 -c 'import random; print(random.randrange(3000, 2 ** 31))'``.
 * Create a user and group for the webapp user using this as its UID and GID.
 * Do the same for the sandbox user, with a new value.
-* In Kubernetes (or other orchestration system), limit the number of codejail-service instances that are permitted to be scheduled on the same host as each other.
+* In Kubernetes (or other orchestration system), consider limiting the number of codejail-service instances that are permitted to be scheduled on the same host as each other.

 Context
 -------